TriauNicolas/TriauNicolas/README.md

 ### Some informations about me
 - 🎮 I’m currently working at Pecking Crow Studio
 - ⚡ Also working as a Freelance at New-Energy
 - 🌱 Finished learning at Hetic.
-I'm now a teacher !
+Now I'm a teacher !
 - 💬 Ask me to not being corporative
 - 😄 Fun fact: I'm French